We advise to first read this short guide, and then optionally follow up with a framework specific guide.

 Developer tools

-To make developing with FilePond easier we can add the ConsoleView extension, it logs the current file tree to the developer console.
+To make integrating FilePond easier we can register the ConsoleView extension.
+This extension logs the current file tree state to the developer console.

 import { defineFilePond } from 'filepond';